Youth Summer Camp: 7th-11th Graders

 StoryStudio is proud to offer multiple week-long writing workshops for young scribes across the nation.
 That’s right, now that we’re online, you can join us from anywhere.
 With our talented instructors, young writers can expect to learn elements of writing, build friendships and community with fellow peers, and get feedback on their creative works.
-Check out our different sessions here, ranging from 5th grade to 12th grade, a special session for our genre writers, and a new fourth camp for generative writing.
+Check out our different sessions here, ranging from 5th grade to 12th grade, and a special session for our genre writers.

 Instructor Zac Ginsburg returns for this genre-specific camp for writers who are looking to build their own worlds.

-Do you want to create your own magical world similar to The Lord of the Rings or Harry Potter?
+Do you want to create your own magical world similar to Harry Potter or Children of Blood and Bone?
 Does the futuristic technology in Ender’s Game inspire you to write your own sci-fi novel?
 If so, this creative writing summer camp is for you!

 Structure of the course: